 Use of devices for adult male circumcision in public health HIV prevention programmes:

-Conclusions of the WHO Technical Advisory Group on Innovations in Male Circumcision - Executive summary
+Conclusions and executive summary of the WHO Technical Advisory Group on Innovations in Male Circumcision

 The conclusions and recommendations focus on an elastic ring controlled radial compression device for which a series of study data were available at the end of 2011 from one country only (Rwanda).
 WHO will provide guidance on use of devices for voluntary adult male circumcision when results from more studies on this and other devices become available.